FIGHT FOR THE COMPENSATION YOU DESERVECLICK HERE FOR A FREE CONSULTATION

 Once you are approved for workers compensation benefits in Iowa, you will be able to receive income to supplement your lost wages while you recover.
 State law will allow a maximum of 80 percent of your weekly earnings, not to exceed approximately $1,500.

 The severity of your injury and the length of time you will need to be out of work will also have an impact on the amount you will receive.
+For example, someone with a broken arm may be off work for weeks to heal, but healing is a possibility.
+A person with a permanent traumatic brain injury, however, may never be able to return to his or her previous position.

 The medical expenses that result from your work injury should be taken care of by the insurer.
 This should include transportation costs to and from treatment, prescription medications, hospital bills, surgeries, and rehabilitative services, among various other healthcare costs.